MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-complex-application.md

 This article shows you how to configure wildcard application publishing in your environment.

 ## Characteristics of application segments for complex application.
-- Application segments can be configured only for a wildcard applications.
+- Application segments are only configured a wildcard application.
 - External and alternate URL should match the wildcard external and alternate URL domain of the application respectively.
 - Application segment URLs (internal and external) need to maintain uniqueness across complex applications.
 - CORS Rules (optional) can be configured per application segment.